mpoojaverma/mpoojaverma/README.md

 - 🎓 Currently pursuing B.Tech in Computer Science Engineering (CSE)
 - 🧬 Former NEET aspirant turned B.Tech CSE student at **SRM Institute of Science and Technology, Ramapuram**
 - ✨ Passionate about **Full-Stack Development** and **UI/UX Design**
-- 🎯 Exploring UI/UX Design • Frontend & Backend Dev • Cybersecurity • PM
+- 🎯 Exploring and currently focussing • UI/UX Design • Frontend & Backend Dev • Cybersecurity • PM
-- 📚 Building **mini-projects** and documenting all with GitHub
+- 📚 Learning and building personal, academic, and projects to to connect knowledge with practical application.

 ---